milkcircle/milkcircle.github.io/_posts/2019-01-29-transfusion1.md

 author: Aaron
 ---

-There is no easy way for patients who are chronically transfused to visualize important blood parameters.
+There is no easy way for patients who are chronically transfused to visualize important blood parameters and the relationship between them.
 For patients with aplastic anemia, MDS, thalassemia, etc. who are transfused on a regular basis (typically about once a month), parameters of interest include ferritin (a proxy for total body iron levels) and hemoglobin.
 Beloow I share a script to generate a visual plot of both parameters, which may be useful for patients who are able to access their numbers from their hospital system.

 The generated plot looks like this, and allows for easy comparison of ferritin and pre-transfusion hemoglobin trends: